The Definitive Guide to Frugal Living: How to Budget, Save, and Build Wealth

 • Personal Capital: Combines budgeting with wealth management.

 Pick an app that suits you—YNAB for hands-on control, Mint for ease.
 For more streamlined options, check out these minimalist budgeting tools.
-Cash-back apps like Rakuten or Ibotta also help you live frugally and save money on daily purchases.
+Cash-back apps like Rakuten or Ibotta also help you stretch your budget on daily purchases.

 Automating Your Savings

-One of the easiest ways to live frugally and save money is automating your savings—it’s a game-changer for beginners.
+One of the easiest ways to save more is automating your savings—it’s a game-changer for beginners.
 If you don’t see the money, you won’t spend it.
 For instance:

 • Automatic Transfers: Schedule paycheck portions to savings.